packmad/AndroidROMeXtractor/README.md

 We share this tool for reproducibility of our experiments.
 However, this software is a prototype that grew out of control during development as we encountered new formats and the quality of the code has definitely been affected.

-Therefore, but any contributions are welcome: just send a PR!
+Therefore, any contributions are welcome: just send a PR!